gambtho/gomcp/docs/examples/grpc-example.md

 # gRPC Transport Example

 The gRPC transport provides high-performance, strongly-typed RPC communication using Protocol Buffers.
-This transport is ideal for service-to-service communication with strong type safety, streaming capabilities, and cross-language compatibility.
+This transport is ideal for service-to-service communication with strong type safety, bidirectional streaming capabilities, and cross-language compatibility.

 ## Overview

 In this example, we demonstrate:

-- Setting up client-side gRPC transport for MCP
+- Setting up both gRPC server and client for MCP
+- Creating an MCP server with gRPC transport
-- Creating an MCP client that uses gRPC transport
+- Creating an MCP client that connects via gRPC
-- Understanding how the protocol buffers definitions map to MCP concepts
+- Understanding how the MCP JSON-RPC protocol maps to gRPC streaming
-- Working with unary and streaming RPC methods
+- Working with request/response matching and concurrent operations

-> **Note**: The gRPC transport currently supports client-side functionality, with server-side integration in development.
-This example demonstrates the client usage with a conceptual server implementation.
+> **Note**: The gRPC transport is fully implemented with both server and client support, including proper request/response matching and concurrent operation handling.

 ## Protocol Buffer Definitions